ysugimoto/ginger/README.md

 ### Setup

-At the first, run the `ginger init` command on your project directory:
+At the first, run the `ginger init` command at your project directory:

 ```